A new ECDLP-based PoW model: ECDLP

-Here we are only interested in elliptic curves over prime fields $\mathbb{F}_p$ and determined by their short Weierstrass equation $y^2 = x^3 + Ax + B$.
-Solving ECDLP for a curve $E$ over large fields is considered to be a difficult challenge except for degenerate cases.
 Currently the best known \emph{general} attacks are Baby-Step Giant-Step \cite{Shanks} and Pollard's Rho - Kangaroo algorithms \cite{Pollard}, which have an asymptotic complexity of $O(\sqrt{|E|})$, where $|E|$ is the size of $E$.
+These are general parallel collision-finding algorithms, which work over any groups, i.e. no properties of the underlying structure but the operation definition are used.

 The introduction of Semaev's polynomials \cite{SemaevSum} have suggested the existence of subexponential algorithms to solve ECDLP, however no clear evidence has emerged.
-Pairings-based attacks \cite{FR, MOV}, Index calculus \cite{AmadPintSala, NewIndexC, IndexC} and Xedni calculus \cite{Xedni} have been recently being studied, but none of them seem to significantly reduce the problem complexity so far.
+Pairings-based attacks \cite{FR, MOV}, Index calculus \cite{AmadPintSala, NewIndexC, IndexC} and Xedni calculus \cite{Xedni} have been recently being studied, but none of them seem to significantly reduce the problem complexity of the general case, so far.